How to integrate Google Analytics data into Zoho CRM

 3. Google Analytics data is passed into Zoho CRM

-When your website visitor finally submits the form, the Channel and Landing Page data is transferred to your CRM along with the lead's name, phone number, email, etc.
+When your website visitor submits a form, the channel and landing page data is transferred to your CRM with the lead's name, phone number, email, etc.

-4. Run reports to know what channels are driving leads, customers & revenue
+4. Run reports to understand which channels are driving leads, customers & revenue

-With landing page and channel data in your CRM, you can then use your existing reporting tools (I.e. Zoho CRM reports, Zoho Analytics or another BI tool) to report on it.
+With landing and channel data in your CRM, you can then use your existing reporting tools (I.e., your existing BI tool or Zoho CRM reports) to report on it.

-This will allow you to see which channels and campaigns are bringing in the most leads, the conversion rate of each channel, how many closed deals you've received from each channel, and more!
+From there, you can see which source is bringing in the most leads, the conversion rate of each channel, how many closed deals for each channel, and more!

 What data gets passed into Zoho CRM